 3PL providers ensure your orders are delivered fast and on time by qualified drivers.
 These customer-facing benefits help you improve your customer delivery experience and increase the lifetime value of your customer.
 Keep in mind that a 4PL may manage multiple 3PLs and are one step removed from a seller’s product and the day-to-day operations of the business.

 3PLs have scalable resources such as labor, space, and transportation to help you meet your inventory needs and allow you to adapt to seasonal demands.
 This means you do not have to worry about inventory and warehouse costs hurting your bottom line.

 Three Top Advantages of Working With a 4PL

 As a single point of contact, a 4PL acts as an intermediary between you and logistics providers.
 Therefore, you do not have to deal with the challenges that normally exist across managing multiple partners.
 The 4PL will coordinate the efforts of one or multiple 3PLs so it’s one less thing that you a seller has to worry about.

 A 4PL is a neutral party who will design supply chain solutions with respect to your business requirements and not the available infrastructure associated with vendors.
 As a result, your supply chain will be tailored to your specific needs and industry requirements.

 A 4PL will aggregate information from multiple 3PL providers and give you a single view of your metrics, inventory, order status, shipment status, billing, and EDI across the network.
-This allows you to meet customer demand regardless of the status or location of the inventory.
+This level of visibility will allow you to get a better pulse of your supply chain and adjust quicker to market demands.
+In addition, this allows you to meet customer demand regardless of the status or location of the inventory.

 3PL or 4PL?
 Which should You Go With?